 The penalties are even more severe for cases involving methamphetamine.
 A defendant faces five to fifteen years for selling any quantity of this substance.
 Those accused of selling drugs in greater quantities than the threshold amount should work with an experienced Chandler lawyer to defend against severe penalties.

-These operations are frequent in the Chandler area, and anyone who believes they are under investigation for selling large drug quantities should reach out to a local attorney immediately.
+These operations are frequent in the Chandler area, and anyone who believes they are under investigation for selling large quantities of drugs should reach out to a local attorney immediately.
 Police must follow proper procedures when seizing evidence and conducting searches.
-A dedicated lawyer at our firm can represent someone accused of selling large drug quantities and ensure the police do not violate their rights.
-We can work to have evidence thrown out if it was collected improperly.

 Criminal enterprise charges carry statutory consequences and felony prison time upon conviction.
 These penalties are above anything related to the drug sale charges.
 If the case allegedly involves a larger organization, foreign operations, or drug trafficking across various states, the federal government may take over the prosecution.

 A person can also face conspiracy charges related to drug distribution, sale, or manufacturing.
-These are similar separate allegations from the criminal enterprise charges.
+These are similar to separate allegations from the criminal enterprise charges.
 In any large-scale drug sale case, working with a well-practiced attorney is crucial, as the potential penalties can be extreme.

 Drug sale cases are complicated, especially when they involve large quantities, and the potential consequences are severe.
 If you are accused of involvement in a drug trafficking organization, having an attorney who understands the complexities of these cases will be vital for your defense.